GeoscienceAustralia/stormwavecluster/Analysis/statistical_model_fit/statistical_model_vine_copula.md

             copula_fit = C2RVine(1:5, copula_fit$family, copula_fit$par,
                 copula_fit$par2)

         }

     }else{
+        # In this case the copula structure was already provided
         copula_fit = copula_fit
     }

     # Update parameters using maximum likelihood At the time of writing
     # (14/03/2017), the CRAN version of VineCopula has a bug in this routine,
-    # but that seems fixed in the github version, which can be obtained using
+    # but that is fixed in the current github version, which can be obtained using
     # the command:
     # devtools::install_github("tnagler/VineCopula")
     copula_fit_mle = RVineMLE(es_cop_reorder, copula_fit)